Part 1 of 2 - Part 2: Getting Confident with GitHub MCP Server: A Real QA Win

-• Improve my types in places where I previously had too many anys
+- Improve my types in places where I had too many

-And all of this without cloning extra repos or relying too much on other developers.
+And all of this without cloning extra repos or relying on other developers as much.

-Most of us have been in the situation where a bug appears on the client, we know it “smells” like an API issue, but checking it takes time or interrupts the flow.
-With MCP, I could ask:
+Most of us have been here: a bug appears on the client, it smells like an API issue, but checking takes time or interrupts someone else's flow.

 Can you find where this endpoint is implemented?
 Show me how the response is shaped.

-Here’s the front-end function.
-Does it match how the API behaves?
+Here's the front-end function.
+Does it match how the API actually behaves?

-MCP became a bridging layer between worlds.
-Not replacing human conversations, just reducing the back-and-forth.
+It became a bridging layer between the two worlds; not replacing conversations with colleagues, just reducing the back-and-forth.

 Debugging with cross-repo context

-One of my favourite tricks was asking MCP to read a front-end error and trace where the data originally came from in the back-end.
+One of my favourite things was feeding MCP a front-end error and asking it to trace where the data originally came from in the back-end.
 It felt like having a senior engineer sitting next to me doing pair programming.

-It didn’t always get it right (obviously), but it got me 80% of the context in seconds.
+I'd give it a confusing TypeScript error, ask it to find the relevant API model, then ask it to rewrite my types to match the actual shape.
+It didn't always get it right, but it got me 80% of the context in seconds.
 That alone saved me hours.

-Very few developers wake up excited to read back-end documentation either, but we all end up doing it when we’re trying to ship something on the front-end.
-The big win for me was that MCP could read the API repo for me (including whatever documentation it already has, like the README), and turn it into actionable context for what I’m building.
+Very few developers enjoy reading back-end documentation, but we all end up doing it.
+The big win here was that MCP could read the API repo, including the README and any existing docs, and turn it into something actionable for what I was building.

-Instead of spending hours becoming an expert on a service I don’t normally work in, I could ask:
+Instead of spending hours becoming an expert on a service I don't normally touch, I could ask:

 Catching AI errors before they catch you

 This part is important.
-AI is helpful, but it’s also confidently wrong sometimes.
-Here are a few habits I developed that saved me from committing nonsense:
+AI is helpful, but it's also confidently wrong sometimes.
+A few habits I developed that saved me from committing nonsense:

 Instead of "what does this endpoint do?", ask: